 A specialized smart contract affiliated with the Chainlink Node will be used for this purpose, called the Chainlink Node oracle contract.
 This smart contract is a standard contract available to support fielding chainlink nodes (Oracle.sol).
 This contract will have an address, called the oracle contract address, that any smart contract calling it will need to know.

 The input from the Smart Contract to the Chainlink Node will include the following information: 1) a CID for the data, the oracle contract address, the calling contract address, the Chainlink job ID (a value specific to the AI request call on the Chainlink Node that persists over time), and a fee.
 The returned information from the Chainlink Node to the Smart Contract will use a callback function contained in the calling Smart Contract.
-The retuned information will include a vector of integers and a CID corresponding to the textual reasons for the results
+The retuned information will include a vector of integers and a CID corresponding to the textual reasons for the results.

 Details